iremkapucuoglu/p4b-website/content/en/tutorials/scenario-buildings.md

 #### Possible use cases (planning questions)

-* How does a new residential area effect the accessibility to schools in a certain neighbourhood?
+* How does a new residential area effect the accessibility to kindergartens in a certain neighbourhood?
 * Is the population in a new residential area served with the everyday necessities?
 * Where is the potential for further settlement development?